apawsey/docs/overview.md

 ## Event Mangement

-### Event

 Events are created by a member of an organization.
+An events tickets may be sold on an external service, but still listed on the bigNEON platforms--events with an `isExternal` designation will require an external URL that the "Buy" buttons on the bigNEON platform will direct them to.

 Each event might have the following attributes:
  - Title
  - Headlining Artist
  - Additional Artist(s)